Great Bear Rainforest: Fuel spill

-On 13 October 2016, a tugboat hauling an empty tanker barge ran aground on a reef just off the coast of Athlone Island in Seaforth Channel.
-The reef was located in the traditional territorial waters of the Heiltsuk First Nation and within the larger Great Bear Rainforest.
+On 13 October 2016, the tugboat Nathan E. Stewart ran aground on a reef just off the coast of Athlone Island in Seaforth Channel while hauling an empty 10,000-tonne tanker barge.
+The reef was located in the traditional territorial waters of the Heiltsuk Nation and within the larger Great Bear Rainforest.
 The tug leaked over 100,000 litres of diesel fuel and sank into the channel.
 By 26 October, the fuel tanks of the tug were emptied and about 101,131 litres of oily water was recovered.
 The fuel spill was the last major incident to occur in the region since BC Ferries' Queen of the North ran aground and sank off the coast of Gill Island on 21 March 2006.

 Public outcry over the incident coupled with increased interest in preserving the ecological integrity of the rainforest helped to spur the passage of the Oil Tanker Moratorium Act on 21 June 2019, which prohibits any oil tanker from docking at any port along the North Coast of British Columbia.